Mayurji/Understanding-Search-Engine-Using-Cplusplus/README.md

 We will Understand the methods in C++ and how we have applied all the relevant topics from c++ in our code to make our "Mini Search Engine" of two Text File and how it searches through the hundreds of search elements for every "search" we make and gives our result.

-Analogy between "Search Engine" vs "Mini Search":
+Analogy between "Search Engine" vs "Mini Search Engine":

 * Millions of Webpages  ==   Two Text Documents
 * Input Field  ==  Input stream of your IDE